 I found some great restaurants in Lisbon.
-One of my favorites recently closed, but I highly recommend the following:
+Two of my favorites recently closed, but I highly recommend the following:

 SeaMe, Peixaria Moderna, Rua do Loreto 21: I heard about this bar, restaurant, sushi bar and fish market from my hotel.
 I later saw that it was listed as one of the places to go in an article, in the NY Times, on food in Lisbon.
 I had another great restaurant experience here.
 The restaurant is very sleek with a minimalist feel.
 I was taken to the back where there was an entire cooler of fish and shell fish from scallops, lobsters and clams to tuna.
 It was so fresh and there were misters keeping it cool.
 I was told what was fresh and what they could do in the preparation.
 I had the scallops with a mango sauce and the razor clams which were cooked in olive oil and garlic.
 They were both excellent.
 I also enjoyed their bread with a crab spread that they brought out at the beginning.
 This and a glass of great wine was the perfect meal!
 I highly recommend it, but don’t go if you want something very traditional.
 Check out their website to see for yourself!